janpaepke/ScrollMagic/README.md

 ScrollMagic is a jQuery plugin which essentially lets you use the scrollbar like a progress bar.
 It's the plugin for you, if you want to ...
-* ... start an animation at a specific scroll position
+* ... start an animation at a specific scroll position.
-* ... synchronize an animation to the scrollbar movement
+* ... synchronize an animation to the scrollbar movement.
-* ... pin an element at a specific scroll position (sticky elements)
+* ... pin an element at a specific scroll position (sticky elements).
-* ... pin an element for a limited amount of scroll progress (sticky elements)
+* ... pin an element for a limited amount of scroll progress (sticky elements).
-* ... easily add a parallax effect to your website
+* ... easily add a parallax effect to your website.
-* ... create an inifinitely scrolling page (ajax load of additional content)
+* ... create an inifinitely scrolling page (ajax load of additional content).
-* ... call functions when the user hits certain scroll positions or react in any other way to the current scroll position
+* ... call functions when the user hits certain scroll positions or react in any other way to the current scroll position.

 Check out [the demo page](http://janpaepke.github.com/ScrollMagic), browse [the examples](http://janpaepke.github.com/ScrollMagic/examples) or read [the documentation](http://janpaepke.github.com/ScrollMagic/docs) to get started.